Smiley Smile: Initial reviews

-Legacy

 Aftermath and archival releases

 Smiley Smile became the first in a three-part series of lo-fi Beach Boys albums (preceding Wild Honey and Friends) and the first in a seven-year string of under-performing Beach Boys albums (ending with the 1974 compilation Endless Summer).
-The Smile era is generally viewed as the ending of the Beach Boys' most artistically creative period, and the point after which Brian began relinquishing his hold as the group's creative leader.
-Much of the group's subsequent recordings from 1967 to 1970 followed similar experimental traditions as Smiley Smile – namely, through sparse instrumentation, a more relaxed ensemble, and a seeming inattention to production quality.
-Carl took Brian's place as the most musically dominant member, and Brian would not be credited as producer for another Beach Boys album until 1976's 15 Big Ones.
+The Smile era is generally viewed as the ending of the Beach Boys' most artistically creative period, and the point after which Brian began gradually relinquishing his hold as the group's creative leader.

-Commenting on the album in retrospect, Bruce Johnston said it was "a thousand times better than the [original Smile] ...
+Commenting on Smiley Smile in retrospect, Bruce Johnston said it was "a thousand times better than the [original Smile] ...
 It's just the most underrated album in the whole catalog for me."
 Dennis Wilson said, "It was not as ambitious as Pet Sounds was.
 But ...
 I listened to it in a jungle in Africa and it sounded great."
 Conversely, Al Jardine felt that "there are some pretty cool songs on that album but I didn't like rehashing some of the Smile songs.
 That didn't work for me."
 Mike Love wrote, "Some of the songs we recorded could barely be called songs.
 They were chants, spacey fragments, weird sound effects.
 Every group produces at least one bad album ...
 I don't think Brian wanted to be associated with it either."

+Much of the group's subsequent recordings from 1967 to 1970 followed similar experimental traditions as Smiley Smile – namely, through sparse instrumentation, a more relaxed ensemble, and a seeming inattention to production quality.
+Numerous session musicians have reported that the Beach Boys had not been a distraction to Brian's workflow when recording at established studios, but once the group made the home studio their primary base of operations, his bandmates became more integrated in the band's creative decisions.
+Carl took Brian's place as the most musically dominant member, and Brian would not be credited as producer for another Beach Boys album until 1976's 15 Big Ones.

 Smile material continued to trickle out in later releases, often as filler songs to offset Brian's unwillingness to contribute.
 "Cool, Cool Water", an outtake from Smiley Smile and Wild Honey sessions, was partially rerecorded and issued as the closing track for Sunflower (1970).
 When The Smile Sessions box set was released in 2011, co-producer Mark Linett acknowledged that "there's things that some people think – should Smiley Smile sessions be there – [with tracks such as] 'Can't Wait Too Long', we get into a very fuzzy area".
 In 2017, additional session highlights from the album were released on the rarities compilation 1967 – Sunshine Tomorrow.
 The compilation was followed several months later with two more digital-exclusive releases: 1967 – Sunshine Tomorrow 2: The Studio Sessions and 1967 – Live Sunshine.